What can I take with me?

 - Software is considered technical data.
 When traveling abroad you cannot have ITAR controlled technical data on your laptop, smartphone, or digital storage device, etc…, without a license.

-- In most cases, researchers can take EAR-controlled items and software, including laptops, smartphones, or digital storage devices, using EAR license exception TMP (for university owned items) or BAG (for personally owned)
+- In most cases, researchers can take EAR-controlled items and software, including laptops, smartphones, or digital storage devices, using EAR license exception TMP (for university owned items) or BAG (for personally owned).

 When taking items abroad (including scientific equipment, computers, cell phones, and GPS units) you need to verify that the items are not export controlled, based on both the type of items and your travel destination(s).
 It is important to remember, for example, that both the laptop and its underlying technology, and data or proprietary information on the device, may be controlled.
-For many low-tech, commercially-obtained items, an export license will not be required unless you are traveling to a comprehensively sanctioned country (Cuba, Iran, North Korea, Syria, or Sudan).
+For many low-tech, commercially-obtained items, an export license will not be required unless you are traveling to a comprehensively sanctioned country (Cuba, Iran, North Korea, Syria, Sudan or the Crimea region of Ukraine).
 Travel to a comprehensively sanctioned country will almost certainly require a license for even everyday items such as cell phones and laptop computers (EAR license exceptions TMP and BAG may be unavailable for these countries).

 While using the TMP or BAG exception for EAR-controlled items and software is an appropriate avenue when traveling abroad with EAR-controlled items or software, taking “off the shelf” laptops, smartphones, flash drives, etc…, that do not contain any export controlled or restricted hardware, software, data, or information is another, more straightforward alternative.
 Please contact the Export Compliance Officer if interested in taking controlled university owned equipment abroad.